Create a real-time application inventory

 will be sent to the API server.
 You should see them in the SQLite database under the reports

-tab, and the chalk mark itself under the chalks
+tab and the Chalk mark itself under the chalks

 tab.